 - You are a parent who has recently adopted

-- You recently agreed to take custody of a friend or relative’s child (kinship carers)
+- You recently agreed to take custody of a friend or relative’s child (kinship carer)

 - Your child has been affected by the recent death of a relative or someone at home

-- Your child has been a victim or witness to domestic violence or abuse
+- Your child has been the victim or witness to domestic violence or abuse

-What happens if I leave my job after my child is born?
+What happens if I leave my job or have a reduction in hours or earnings?

 This advice applies in England, Wales, Scotland and Northern Ireland.
 If you live in another part of the UK, the law may differ.
 Please call our helpline for more details.